Andrzej Krakowski: Early life

 Krakowski was born in Warsaw in 1946.
 His father was at different times a high-ranking politician, head of national tourism, political prisoner, and finally, the production head of a government-owned film studio 'Kamera'.
 His mother, a radio journalist, had held several important international posts in her field.
 His maternal grandmother was a Polish revolutionary, killed in Auschwitz.
-Krakowski grew up surrounded by the powerful men of politics on the one hand, and the creative, often politically daring, geniuses of Polish cinema on the other.
+Krakowski grew up surrounded by the powerful men of politics on the one hand, and the often politically daring creators of Polish cinema on the other.
 World-renowned artists, writers, and philosophers such as Diego Rivera, Pablo Picasso, Ilia Ehrenburg, Nazim Hikmet, Max Frisch, Pablo Neruda, Yves Montand and Leszek Kołakowski were just a few of the many guests at the Krakowski home.

 Education

 Krakowski received his education at the Polish National Film School in Łódź.
 He studied under several prominent film directors and worked as an intern assistant to Andrzej Wajda during the making of Ashes (1965).
 Attacked in the press after the March '68 student demonstrations, Krakowski was unexpectedly offered a scholarship in Hollywood.
-Shortly after his arrival in the U.S., he was stripped of Polish citizenship and forbidden to return to his homeland.
+Shortly after he arrived in the U.S., he was stripped of Polish citizenship and forbidden to return to his homeland.
 In 2014 Krakowski received a Ph.D. from PWSFTviT (Polish National Film School) in Łódź.